kevkaleido/personal-portfolio-web/meme-generator/readme.md

 A simple web application to generate and download memes using the Imgflip API.

-Fetches meme templates from the Imgflip API.
-Allows users to add first and second text to selected meme templates.
-Generates a meme based on user input.
-Provides a download button to save the generated meme.
+When the index.html page loads, it fetches meme templates from the Imgflip API.
+The fetched meme templates are then populated into a dropdown menu.
+Users fill in the top and bottom text and submit the form.
+On form submission, the app sends a request to the Imgflip API to generate the meme with the specified texts.
+The generated meme is displayed along with a download button.
+Users can click the download button to save the generated meme to their device.